AgainPsychoX/picOOscilloscope/README.md

 ## Notes

+Aside from below, you might want to visit also:
++ [`./test/embedded/README.md`](./test/embedded/README.md) for notes about testing on Pico using PlatformIO with Arduino-Pico core and ThrowTheSwitch Unity testing framework - there were few gotchas.

 ### ADC

 Without overclocking, ADC uses USB PLL clock with is 48MHz.
 The ADC apparently needs 96 clock cycles for sample conversion.
 See RP2040 datasheet at chapter 4.9. for ADC details.